michaelimstepf/supervised-learning/README.md

 Supervised learning is the machine learning task of inferring a function from labeled training data.
 A supervised learning algorithm analyzes the training data and produces an inferred function, which can be used for mapping new examples.

-Credits for the underlying algorithms of the functions that make predictions go to [Andrew Ng](http://cs.stanford.edu/people/ang/) at Stanford University.
+Credits for some of the algorithms used go to [Andrew Ng](http://cs.stanford.edu/people/ang/) at Stanford University.

 ## Example